nautobot/nautobot/nautobot/docs/development/apps/migration/region-and-site-to-location.md

 1. Make sure your working Nautobot is on Version 1.5.x with baseline migrations all run.
 2. Stop Nautobot Server.
-3. Create a backup of your Nautobot database.
-(Check out the [Export Data Guide](../../../user-guide/administration/migration/migrating-from-postgresql.md#export-data-from-postgresql) for this operation)
+3. Create a [backup](../../../user-guide/administration/upgrading/database-backup.md) of your Nautobot database.
 4. Update installed version of Nautobot to 2.0.0.
 5. Run `nautobot-server migrate dcim 0030_migrate_region_and_site_data_to_locations`.
 (This operation will ensure that `("dcim", "0030_migrate_region_and_site_data_to_locations")` is the latest migration applied to your Nautobot instance and that `("dcim", "0034_remove_region_and_site")` is **not** applied. **Failure to complete this step will result in data loss**)